 High blood pressure and life insurance

-The Center for Disease Control indicates that almost one-half of all adults in the United States (45%) suffer from high blood pressure (hypertension).
-Less than 25% of this group are considered to have their blood pressure under control.
+The Center for Disease Control indicates that almost one-half of all adults in the United States (45 percent) suffer from high blood pressure (hypertension).
 Living with high blood pressure significantly increases the risk for heart disease and stroke, which makes those with this condition a greater risk to insure.
 However, as long as you’re managing your condition with medication and diet, you will likely be able to find life insurance coverage.

-High blood pressure factors that impact life insurance
+How does high blood pressure impact life insurance?

-- Influence of age – Older insurance applicants, those in their 50s and 60s or above, may see more leniency in rates associated with higher blood pressure numbers.
+- Influence of age: Older insurance applicants – those in their 50s and 60s or above – may see more leniency in rates associated with higher blood pressure numbers.
 Many life insurers will issue regular policies to this group even if their blood pressures are elevated.
 Keep in mind that, the older you are, the more you will pay for life insurance in general, though.

-For the most part, those with high blood pressure, particularly when coupled with otherwise good health, can purchase the same policies as others.
+For the most part, those with high blood pressure — particularly when coupled with otherwise good health — can purchase the same policies as others.
 The primary difference between a high-blood-pressure policyholder and one with normal readings would be reflected in the rates.
 Life insurance with high blood pressure may be pricier than coverage purchased without any health challenges, but by shopping around, you should be able to find a reasonably priced policy.

 Whole life insurance

 Whole life insurance is a form of permanent life insurance, with the insured person covered for the duration of their entire life.
-The policy provides a guaranteed death benefit (in most cases) and builds cash value over time.
-This policy is more expensive than term insurance due to the permanency of the policy, and may be even more costly for a person with high blood pressure.
+The policy provides a guaranteed death benefit and builds cash value over time.
+This policy type is more expensive than term insurance due to the permanency of the policy and anticipated payout, and may be even more costly for a person with high blood pressure.
 For the assurance of financial protections throughout your lifetime, however, the cost may be worth it for your circumstances.

 Term life insurance

-Term life insurance is not permanent, but rather covers an insured for a defined period (typically between 10 and 30 years), usually during the period of life when the need for financial protection for dependents is at its highest.
+Term life insurance is not permanent, but rather covers an insured for a defined period (typically between 10 and 30 years), usually during the period of life when the need for financial protection for dependents is highest.
 Term life may be a good option for those with high blood pressure when the primary goal is to leave some fixed amount for loved ones to cover unexpected funeral expenses or outstanding debts like student loans.
 As with other life insurance policies, premiums may be higher depending upon the severity of the insured’s blood pressure readings.